Natcha-limsuwan/Final_project/README.md

 | + win()             |
 +---------------------+

 # Installation
 1. Make sure you have Python installed on your system (You can download from : https://www.python.org/downloads/).
 2. Install the turtle module if not already installed (usually pre-installed with Python).
 3. Clone the repository : https://github.com/Natcha-limsuwan/Final_project.git
 4. Run the Bomb_Bouncing.py file to start the game.

+# Testing
+Run all code and play the game to ensure they work as expected.

+# Bugs
+Ball speed instability: The ball's speed may occasionally vary unexpectedly, causing the gameplay to feel less smooth
+                        (but I'm not sure it is because my laptop or code ).
+Ball can pass the paddle: Sometimes the ball may pass through the edge of the paddle,
+                          especially when the paddle is near the edge.